JoANeS86/ML-on-Google-Cloud/notes.md

 Vertex AI Feature Store helps solve common feature management challenges by providing a centralized, fully managed repository for creating, storing, sharing, and serving machine learning features.
 It eliminates redundant feature development, reduces dependence on ops teams, enables low-latency online serving and high-throughput batch serving, and prevents training–serving skew by allowing features to be computed once and reused consistently for both training and prediction.
 Feature Store organizes data using entity types, entities, features, and time-stamped feature values, supports batch and streaming ingestion from BigQuery and Cloud Storage, and provides monitoring for feature quality and drift.
 By handling infrastructure, scaling, and lifecycle management, Vertex AI Feature Store allows data scientists, ML engineers, developers, and DevOps teams to collaborate efficiently and accelerate the development and deployment of ML applications.

+**Raw Data to Features**

+Feature engineering is the foundation of successful supervised machine learning.
+The goal is to transform raw, messy, and heterogeneous data into **numeric feature vectors** that make learning easier, faster, and more accurate for predictive models.

+<ins>1.
+Purpose and Nature of Feature Engineering</ins>

+Predictive models do not learn directly from raw data—they learn from **features**, which are carefully designed representations of that data.
+Feature engineering is the process of transforming, creating, selecting, and refining features to reduce modeling error and improve predictive power.
+It is a **manual, iterative, and domain-driven process**, often consuming the majority of time in an ML project.
+There is no universal recipe: different problems, even within the same domain, require different features.

+Raw data may come from many sources and formats, and features can be numerical, categorical, bucketized, crossed, embedded, or hashed.
+Feature engineering often involves both **manual design** and **automatic methods** (e.g., PCA or learned embeddings), and models are typically improved by iteratively refining features after building a baseline model.

+<ins>2.
+What Makes a Good Feature</ins>

+Not all features are useful.
+A good feature must satisfy four key criteria:

+1. **Relevance to the objective**
+   Features must be plausibly related to the target, supported by a reasonable hypothesis.
+Including unrelated or arbitrary data leads to spurious correlations and poor generalization.

+2. **Availability at prediction time**
+   Features must be known when predictions are made.
+Using future data, delayed data, or unstable feature definitions causes data leakage and model failure in production.
+Training data must reflect the same data freshness and latency as real-time prediction data.

+3. **Numeric representation with meaningful magnitude** Machine learning models operate on numbers.
+Features must be numeric, and the numeric relationships must make sense.
+Categorical variables require careful transformation (e.g., one-hot encoding or embeddings) rather than arbitrary numeric labels.

+4. **Sufficient examples for each feature value**
+   Each feature value should appear often enough in the dataset (rule of thumb: at least five examples).
+Rare or overly specific values must be grouped, discretized, or removed to avoid overfitting and misleading patterns.

+<ins>3.
+How Features Are Represented in Practice</ins>

+Once good features are identified, they must be represented correctly:

+* **Real-valued features** (e.g., price, wait time) can be used directly.
+* **Identifiers** (e.g., transaction IDs) should be excluded, as they provide no predictive signal.
+* **Categorical features** (e.g., employee ID, item type) are converted into numeric form using:

+  * **One-hot encoding (sparse columns)** when categories are known
+  * **Vocabularies** built during preprocessing, which must remain consistent at prediction time
+  * **Integralized features** for naturally indexed categories (e.g., hour of day)
+  * **Hashed features** when categories are large or unknown ahead of time

+Special care must be taken to handle **new or unseen categories**, and to ensure feature definitions do not change over time.

+Missing values must also be handled explicitly—typically with **indicator columns** or dedicated “missing” categories—to avoid mixing real values with absent data.

+<ins>Key Takeaway</ins>

+Feature engineering is an **iterative, insight-driven process** that bridges raw data and machine learning models.
+By selecting features that are relevant, available at prediction time, numeric with meaningful magnitude, and well-supported by data—and by representing them consistently and carefully—you make the learning problem easier for the model and dramatically improve real-world performance.